mbirnhak/software-engineer-2-assessment/api-server/Instructions.md

 ## Setup

-1. Clone the repository or navigate to your project folder:
+1. Clone the repository and navigate to your project folder:

     ```bash
     git clone https://github.com/mbirnhak/software-engineer-2-assessment.git